fongfh/Getting-CleaningData/README.md

 Background to Project
 ---------------------

 The data sets used in this project are from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, while wearing a smartphone (Samsung Galaxy S II) at the waist.
-Using its embedded accelerometer and gyroscope, data on linear acceleration and 3-axial angular velocity were recorded at a constant rate of 50Hz.
+Using the phone's embedded accelerometer and gyroscope, data on linear acceleration and 3-axial angular velocity were recorded at a constant rate of 50 times a second.

 The obtained dataset was categorised into a total of 561 variables and has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the **TRAIN** data set and 30% the **TEST** data set.

 Nature of Data
 --------------

-The features selected for the **TRAIN** and **TEST** data sets come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals **(prefix 't' to denote time)** were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+The features selected for the **TRAIN** and **TEST** data sets come from the **accelerometer** and **gyroscope** 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals **(prefix 't' to denote time)** were captured at a constant rate of 50 times per second.
+They were then filtered to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ).

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag. **(prefix 'f' to denote frequency)**.
+Finally some of the signals were transformed to the frequency domain producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag. **(prefix 'f' to denote frequency)**.

 The signals (listed below) were used to estimate variables of the feature vector for each pattern where'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.